grace lint

 - If omitted,

-defaults to looking for a file namedgrace.yml
+grace lintdefaults to looking for a file namedgrace.ymlin the current directory.

 Flags